denstorti/cursor-rules-spec-django-app/README.md

+# THIS IS A LEARNING PROJECT
+This is a learning project to play around with Cursor rules, devbox CLI and spec-driven code generation with Cursor.

 # Freelancer Marketplace Platform

 A comprehensive web application that connects freelancers with clients who need their services.
 This platform enables user registration, profile management, job posting, application processes, and more.